reactjs/react.dev/src/content/reference/react/cache.md

 <Note>

 The optimization of caching return values based on inputs is known as [_memoization_](https://en.wikipedia.org/wiki/Memoization).
-We refer to `cachedFn` as a memoized function.
+We refer to the function returned from `cache` as a memoized function.

 </Note>